 3. Aseptically transfer this aliquot back into the broth tube.
 Mix well.

-4. Use several drops of the suspension to inoculate a #260 slant, and/or plate.
+4. Use several drops of the suspension to inoculate a #260 agar slant and/or plate.

-6. Incubate tubes and plate at 37oC, under microaerophilic conditions, for 48 to 72 hours.
+6. Incubate tubes and plate at 37oC, under microaerophilic conditions, for 24 to 48 hours.
 Use an anaerobe jar with an active catalyst and a microaerophilic gas generator pack, or other acceptable method.
 Incubate slant with cap loose.